Patient's Query

 I read your query and can understand your concern.

 UPPP (uvulopalatopharyngoplasty) is a surgical reconstructive procedure that involves reducing, tightening, and/or repositioning the soft palate and related oropharyngeal structures with the goal of improving the airway while asleep.
 It often includes reduction, removal, or reconfiguration of the uvula.
-Basically in OSA (obstructive sleep apnea), during inspiration, there is a collapse of these structures and obstruction of the airway.
+Basically, in OSA (obstructive sleep apnea), during inspiration, there is a collapse of these structures and obstruction of the airway.
 By reconstructing these, they prevent obstruction.

-Regarding costs, you just decide the best hospital or whichever hospital you want to get it done.
+Regarding costs, you just decide on the best hospital or whichever hospital you want to get it done.
 Dial their helpline and ask for the cost of UPPP plus tonsillectomy and adenoidectomy, and they will let you know.

 Hope this helps.